laravel-enso/tables/README.md

     - `render`, optional, string, flags this column for custom rendering, allowing for unlimited customization of the format of the data in this column
-    - `date`, optional, marks the data of the column as dates, which means it's formatted using the format given in the configuration file
+    - `date`, optional, marks the data of the column as dates,
+    - `icon`, optional, if given, it renders a Font Awesome 5 icon as contents, using the column.name as the icon's class which means it's formatted using the format given in the configuration file
     - `clickable`, optiona, string, flags the column as clickable, which means it makes it - you guessed it - clickable.
     When clicked, it emits the `clicked` event, with the column & row as event payload